DanielDFY/d3d12book/README.md

   * [x] *Exercise_11_07*

-    > Modify the *Blend* demo from Chapter 10 to draw a cylinder (with no caps) at the
-    > center of the scene.
-Texture the cylinder with the 60 frame animated electric bolt
-    > animation using additive blending.
+    > Modify the *Blend* demo from Chapter 10 to draw a cylinder (with no caps) at the center of the scene.
+Texture the cylinder with the 60 frame animated electric bolt animation using additive blending.
+We can set a member variable for current texture index.
+In each draw call, get the proper texture image indicated by this index and increase it for next draw call (using modulus operation to loop the index).

   * [ ] *Exercise_11_08*

+    > Render the depth complexity of the scene used in the *Blend* demo from Chapter 10.
+First draw the original scene while using stencil buffer as the depth complexity counter buffer(set `StencilFunc` to `D3D12_COMPARISON_FUNC_ALWAYS` to pass all stencil tests and set `StencilPassOp` to `D3D12_STENCIL_OP_INCR` to increase the value in stencil buffer every time a pixel fragment is processed).
+Then, after the frame has been drawn, visualize the depth complexity by associating a special color for each level of depth complexity.
     >
+    > For each level of depth complexity k: set the stencil comparison function to `D3D12_COMPARISON_EQUAL` , set all the test operations to `D3D12_STENCIL_OP_KEEP` to prevent changing any counters, and set the stencil reference value to k (Also set `DepthFunc` to `D3D12_COMPARISON_FUNC_ALWAYS` and set `DepthWriteMask` to `D3D12_DEPTH_WRITE_MASK_ZERO` to pass all depth test will not changing any depth value), and then draw a quad of color c<sub>k</sub> that covers the entire projection window.
+Note that this will only color the pixels that have a depth complexity of k because of the preceding set stencil comparison function and reference value.

   * [ ] *Exercise_11_09*